oracle/truffleruby/doc/user/jruby-migration.md

 accessor.execute(hash, "b");
 ```

-If the keys aren't strings then there is no way to read that `Hash` from Java at
-the moment.

 ### Implementing interfaces

 You may want to implement a Java interface using a Ruby object.
 (Example copied